Our buyers Guide for First Shoes

 Why is the fitter asking me to hold my child while they measure their feet?

 The fitter will ask you to hold the baby on your lap with their knees over your knees to ensure that your child’s leg and foot is in the correct position in order to get an accurate reading on the measuring gauge.
 This will also help to keep your child calm and reassured during this new experience.
+Meeting a shoe fitter with a fitting gauge for the first time can be a scary experience so parents should be ready to help out a little.

 Why is the fitter saying to buy a shoe that is a different size to the measurement?